 This control box, like the earlier mechanical models generates an attack timing is 5 seconds power on, 3 seconds off.
 Both the attack and all-clear signals last for one minute.
 The flood signal is 29.5 seconds on and 15.5 seconds off.
 The internal view of the control box kindly supplied by N.C.Langridge, shows the rear of the board containing two relays controlled by a series of integrated circuits.
 This box provides the same five external wiring connections and therefore is a drop-in replacement earlier mechanical autowailer.

 The first GPO control system for remote activation of air raid sirens was developed during World War Two (WW2).
 It provided a means of extending a signal from a home office provided timing device, the auto-wailer situated in a police station, to multiple remote siren stations.
-A fuller description of these earlier systems are given on the page HANDEL / Before HANDEL found in the tabs at the top of this page, or further reading at the bottom.
+A fuller description of these earlier systems are given on the page Early Remote Control for Sirens from the website menu.

-During the early nineteen-sixties, HANDEL the codename for a national early warning system, comprising of the WB400 for speech broadcast and WB600 remote siren activation replacing all earlier systems.
+During the early nineteen-sixties, the early warning system utilising a carrier transmitted over normal telephone lines, comprised of the WB400 for speech broadcast and WB600 remote siren activation replacing all earlier systems.
 The HANDEL Carrier Control Point, usually located in a major police station, generated the timing of the siren signals electronically.

 During the mid nineteen-eighties the earlier carrier system was replaced by the WB1400 which remained in operation until 1992 when the changing political situation in the Soviet Union rendered a nuclear warning system unnecessary and it closed down.

-The electronically derived attack signal has an equal duration of 4 / 4 seconds ON and OFF, whereas the autowailer produces 5 / 3 seconds ON and OFF.
+The remote control attack signal has an equal duration of 4 / 4 seconds ON and OFF, whereas the autowailer produces 5 / 3 seconds ON and OFF.
 Please get in touch via my home page if you know the reason for this difference.